CoDe-Neuro/academic-code-neuro/content/authors/lixuan/_index.md

 bio:
 interests:
-- Master of Engineering degree in Biomedical Engineering at King’s College London (2022).
-She then joined ShanghaiTech University in China as an MR engineer and helped with the construction of the Chinese Baby Connectome Project (CBCP).
-In 2024 Lixuan came back to King’s for her PhD research focused on how MR compatible VR system can be used to explore differences in brain processing in neurodevelopmental conditions.
+- I got my Master of Engineering degree in Biomedical Engineering (KCL) in  2022.
+I then joined ShanghaiTech University in China as an MR engineer.
+In 2024 I came back to King’s for my PhD.
+My project looks at how an MR-safe VR system can be used to explore differences in brain processing in neurodevelopmental conditions.
 social:
   - icon: envelope
     icon_pack: fas